imofftoseethewizard/plguile3/README.md

-# Guile Scheme PostgreSQL Language Extension (Scruple)
+# Scheme PostgreSQL Language Extension (Scruple)

 This project joins my favorite database to my favorite programming language.

 ## Status

-Demoable.
-Scruple supports creating scheme functions which can accept and return all built-in Postgres types.
-It also supports executing queries from scheme functions.
+Early alpha.
+Scruple is feature-complete.
 Current stable(ish) release is 0.16.0, though be warned that anything off of the knife edge of the happy path is likely to cause a crash.

 ## Overview

-This project provides a PostgreSQL extension that enables the creation of database functions using Guile Scheme.
+This project provides a PostgreSQL extension that enables the creation of database functions using Guile Scheme 3.0.

 ## Features